ebbilge/Deep-Learning-Specialization/README.md

 # Deep-Learning-Specialization
-Coursera Deep Learning Specialization course codes
+This repo contains some of my codes from the course Deep Learning Specialization by Andrew Ng.